Socialz: Multi-Feature Social Fuzz Testing: Execution (Stage 3/3)

-Figure~\ref{fig:featurespace} complements these observations by shoing the three features used to calculate the star-discrepancy score for each dataset, i.e. the degree of centrality of each user, their PageRank score, and the combination of events they are involved with.
 The visualisations show that users in the Original and Simple datasets tend to cluster together and occupy a smaller space, while users in the evolved edge list and the random version of the original edge list appear to be more evenly distributed throughout the space.
-Interestingly, even the random version achieves a fairly diverse set of interactions, although the degree centrality seems much less covered by the random dataset when compared to the evolved dataset.
-Overall, this data suggests that our evolutionary algorithm effectively improves the distribution of users in the feature space.
+Interestingly, even the random version achieves a fairly diverse set of interactions, although the event types appear much less covered by the random dataset when compared to the evolved dataset.
+While it may appear that Evolved's diversity in the PageRank and degree centrality subspace is less-than-impressive, in its own subspace ranges, the diversity is very even; Evolved's evolution dropped large degree centrality users, and later (as evolution is diversity focussed), the boundaries would no longer be actively pushed outwards, relative to what can happen during Simple's and Random's construction.
+Despite this limitation, this data suggests that our evolutionary algorithm effectively improves the distribution of users in the feature space.